Emergency Situations Policy & Procedure

-In the event of a major campus emergency, the University media coordinator, under the direction of the President of the University and the Director of Police Department, will disseminate warning information through the appropriate media.
+Emergency situations refer to severe weather, a long-term power outage, a fire, a tornado, human-made and natural disasters, cyber emergency, or a declared "state of emergency" situation.
+In the event of a major campus emergency, the University media coordinator, under the direction of the President of the University and the Police Chief and Director of MSU Police Department, will disseminate warning information through the appropriate media.

 In cases of prolonged emergency situations, the level of services appropriate to the functioning of the University and the needs and levels of employee involvement will be determined by the unit administration in order to protect the health and safety of human and animal life and the basic security of the University's physical plant and equipment.

-Employees are requested to park in the parking ramps.
+During snow emergencies, employees are requested to park in the parking ramps.